Alex Albrecht: Career

 Alex's next project was Project Lore, which launched Tuesday, June 17, 2008.
 Project Lore is all about the popular video game World of Warcraft.
 On the show, Alex and friends have shown off all of the five main dungeons available in the game's first expansion pack, The Burning Crusade, starting with the lower levels, and working up.
 Before World of Warcrafts second expansion pack, Wrath of the Lich King was released, the Project Lore team were allowed to showcase some of its new beta content.
 Project Lore has since been abandoned; there have not been any blog posts for some time and a potential revamp proved too costly and the Project has been turned over into the hands of the volunteer bloggers in hopes that they will continue on their own.

-Alex revealed on Totally Rad Show that he was in the pipeline to host NBC's version of Top Gear but the role was ultimately given to somebody else.

 In 2009, Alex started an iPhone app company called App Dragon which released one app later that year called Duel.

 In March 2010, Alex flew with the U.S. Navy Flight Demonstration Squadron (Blue Angels) in the back seat of Blue Angel #7 (frequently used for media and public relations flights).

 In July, 2010, Alex seeks funding for the short film "Neverland" through Indiegogo, in which Alex was named as a director.
 According to Alex's Twitter account, shooting started July 30, 2010.

-He is part of the long form improvisational comedy group Hammer Don't Hurt 'Em, which uses the clap-in format created by director, Stan Wells.

 Albrecht has also guest-starred in season 3, episode 4 of an Internet-based live-action parody of The Legend of Zelda called The Legend of Neil.
 Albrecht's character "Todd" was a member of a small group of soldiers from the elven army, which was led by Zelda's brother Tyrelda.
 In the series, Zelda is, much to Link/Neil's surprise, black skinned, rather than white.
 Her brother Tyrelda and the rest of the elf troops are black as well and make constant reference to Alex Albrecht's character being the token white guy.
 A number of stereotypes associated with African-Americans in the real world are reverse-applied to Todd and the white elf race in the land of Highrule.
 By the end of the episode, Todd appears to have died along with Tyrelda and the rest of the gang, making for a short-lived but noteworthy contribution made by Alex to the series.

 In May 2012, a new show was released on the Nerdist YouTube Channel called 4 Points with Alex Albrecht.
 The show features 4 people discussing 4 different topics.
 Albrecht and co-host Alison Haislip are the only permanent members of the panel, with the other spots filled by a personality from some other Nerdist show and a celebrity, usually from TV or movies.